Updated: December 4, 2018

 Ogilvy’s message contains a truth that can be overlooked: you actually have to land the ‘giants’.

-I bet there were a lot of people that worked at Ogilvy & Mather that tried as hard as they could to hire people that were better than they were but failed to get those people to accept the job.
+I bet there were a lot of people that worked at Ogilvy & Mather that tried as hard as they could to recruit people that were better than they were but failed to get those people to accept the job.

 Even Ogilvy didn’t always succeed in recruiting top talent.
 In his book, he mentions by name, art directors and copywriters that turned down his job offers and went on to have amazing careers at other companies.